rule

 Text 26

-'You degraded brahmin!
-What is this, are you siding with the enemy so mischievously teaching this nonsense, not taking proper care of my boy, you fool!
+'You fake brahmin!
+You fool!
+What is this?
+Are you siding with the enemy now, so mischievously teaching this nonsense without properly taking care of my boy?

 'You degraded brahmin!
 What is this, are you siding with the enemy so mischievously teaching this nonsense, not taking proper care of my boy, you fool!
 (Vedabase)